Titans turn from losing AFC South title to hiring new GM - WHIZ News

 OFFENSIVE WOES

+The Titans gave fans what they’ve wanted for months Monday, firing offensive coordinator Todd Downing along with three other assistants.
+Vrabel also fired offensive line coach Keith Carter, secondary coach Anthony Midget and offensive skills assistant Erik Frazier.
+The team announced the moves approximately four hours after Vrabel spoke to reporters.

-Titans fans have wanted offensive coordinator Todd Downing fired for months, and his arrest Nov.
-18 for speeding and driving under the influence hours after Tennessee’s final win of the season didn’t help.
+Downing spent two seasons running Tennessee’s offense.
+His arrest Nov.
+18 for speeding and driving under the influence hours after Tennessee’s final win of the season was likely a factor in his dismissal.
 On the field, the Titans were outscored 196-94 after halftime — managing only 37 points in the fourth quarter.

 DEFENSE NOT PROBLEM